Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Introduction

-Unlike existing federated prototype learning methods, we aim to tackle domain shifts in FL by considering prototypes from intra- and inter-perspectives, as shown in Table~\ref{illustration_difference}.
+Unlike existing federated prototype learning methods, we aim to tackle domain shifts in FL by considering prototypes from intra- and inter-domain perspectives, as shown in Fig.~\ref{problem_illu}.
+Domain shift in FL can manifest at two levels: inter-domain level, which involves variations between distinct domains (e.g, elephants in Photo and Cartoon domains share same label but have distinct features, as shown in Fig.~\ref{problem_illu}), and intra-domain level, which refers to variation within same domain, such as differences in background, pose.
 In particular, previous works~\cite{tan2022fedproto,tan2022federated} consider averaging the local prototypes that belong to the same class space to obtain the global prototypes.
-However, under the domain skew challenge, directly averaging prototypes can create biased global prototypes, similar to the problem in FedAvg.
-This results in poor generalization of the global model across different domains, as stated in~\cite{huang2023rethinking}.
+However, under the domain shift challenge, directly averaging prototypes can create biased global prototypes, similar to the problem in FedAvg with model parameter averaging.
+A key challenge remains: high variance among inter-domain prototypes, where same-class prototypes from different clients diverge due to domain gaps.
+Fig.~\ref{problem_illu} illustrates the inter-domain variance comparison.
+This inconsistency degrades global generalization.
+To overcome this, we aim to explicitly minimize inter-domain variance during aggregation, generating more consistent and robust generalized prototypes.